How to Verify Spotify Without Your Mobile Number

 #Spotify Verification Options: What Actually Works?

 Let's be real: The Facebook/Google route is the easiest if it works in your country, but it doesn't always bypass the phone step.
 And borrowing a friend's number?
-That ties your account to their SIM risky if they lose their phone or decide to cancel their plan.
+That ties your account to their SIM, which is risky if they lose their phone or decide to cancel their plan.
 That's where dedicated Spotify alternative verification methods like virtual numbers come in.
 They look like legit mobile lines to Spotify's system, so you get the code without giving up your own digits.

 Facebook/Google SSO bypasses phone verification only if the provider has already verified you.